royby-cyberark/k8s-course/README.md

 ## Data persistency
 We can add volumes to containers, see mongo-stack.yaml We can use local disk or many other options like cloud storage (EBS, Azure objects) and much more.
+The volume configuration is seperate from the mount settings.

 ## Cluster Monitoring
 * Allocate more resources, working with Docker desktop on Darwin: in the docker desktop ui, set resources (cpus, RAM), then run minikube with: `minikube start --cpus <# of cpus> --memory <Size in MB>`